-In accounting for daily time charging, all Union representatives will continue utilizing signoff books provided by BIW (except for the President, Vice President, Chief Stewards, and any union representatives that are on leave of absence).
-Union representatives will sign off when conferring (direct charge or overhead), investigating, or utilizing d-orders for recognized committee work.
+In accounting for daily time charging, all Union representatives will follow the requirements of Article 5 continue utilizing signoff books provided by BIW (except for the President, Vice President, Chief Stewards, and any union representatives that are on leave of absence).
+Union representatives will sign off when conferring (direct charge or overhead), investigating, or utilizing d orders for recognized committee work.